The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 1. Contains Fillers

-The most common way that probiotics harm your gut are with the fillers mixed in to fill the capsule.
+The most common way that probiotics could be harming your gut health are with the fillers mixed in to fill the capsule.
 The most common fillers in probiotic supplements are Silica, Inulin, Cellulose, microcrystalline cellulose, and oligosaccharides.

 • Silica is indigestible, and is a major constituent of sand and rocks.
-Silica/sand is considered ‘safe for consumption’ but provides no dietary benefit and places strain on the digestive system.
+Silica/sand is considered ‘safe for consumption’ but provides no dietary benefit and is a convenient tool that manufacturers can use to bulk up their products at a low cost.

 • Inulin is a cheap prebiotic to feed the bacteria in the supplement, and it has an poor micronutrient profile.
 Feeding bacteria on inulin is similar to feeding your children nothing but French fries.

-• Cellulose is wood pulp (yes, ground up trees) and, you guessed it, is indigestible.
+• Cellulose is most commonly sourced from wood pulp (yes, ground up trees) and, you guessed it, is indigestible.
 Cellulose is dangerous because it is commonly known to build up in the cells of the body.
 This can cause an increase in inflammation.
 Cellulose is one of the most common food additives on the planet, and is a large concern to many consumers.

 • Microcrystalline cellulose comes from cellulose, and is even smaller in size than cellulose particles.
 This makes it even easier to pass through human cell membranes, and is potentially more dangerous than cellulose.